top of page

 • Whether claimed benefits are speculative or unsupported

-• Whether the waiver is justified under a discretionary balancing analysis
+• Whether the third Dhanasar prong is satisfied under a discretionary balancing analysis

 Timing, Strategy, and Planning